-All participants are required to dress appropriately while on camp property and professionally represent HOC.
-Dress code is to be appropriate, keeping safety in mind.
-Articles of clothing and novelty items (such as mugs, hats, etc.) depicting inappropriate logos, slogans, images, illegal drugs, alcohol branding and profanities are not permitted.
-Revealing clothing such as bikinis, white undershirts and for males being shirtless away from the water, is not permitted around the campers.
+All participants are required to dress appropriately while on camp property and professionally represent HOC when working with campers.
+Articles of clothing and novelty items (such as water bottles, hats, etc.) depicting inappropriate logos, slogans, images, illegal drugs, alcohol branding and profanities are not permitted.
+Participants wearing attire that is revealing (including see through clothing, bikinis, males being shirtless away from water) will be asked to cover up.

 All personalized HOC branded clothing purchased from Silver Screen Printing needs approval from the Camp Director before printing.